firefly-iii/docs/docs/docs/data-importer/advanced/automation.md

 CSV+camt.053 files: You can upload a file and a JSON file to the data importer to have it imported into your Firefly III installation automatically.
 To illustrate how this works, here's a CURL request that works.

 The file and the JSON file will both be uploaded, after which the result will be a log of import attempt.
+Remember that the JSON file is a reference to the data importer configuration file.
+You do not need to download transactions from Nordigen or Salt Edge.

 ```bash
 curl --location --request POST 'https://data-importer.example.com/autoupload?secret=YOURSECRETHERE' \